adaltas/node-nikita/src/core/download.coffee.md

 ## Options

+*   `cache` (boolean)
+    Activate the cache, default to true if either "cache_dir" or "cache_file" is activated.
 *   `cache_dir` (path)
     If local_cache is not a string, the cache file path is resolved from cache dir and cache file.
     By default: './'
 *   `cache_file` (string | boolean)
     Cache the file on the executing machine, equivalent to cache unless an ssh connection is provided.
 If a string is provided, it will be the cache path.
     By default: basename of source
 *   `destination` (path)
     Path where the file is downloaded.